 - A Chinese translation of the above document

-1. Go to the page for VAT registration.
+1. Go to the page for VAT registration and click "Register as Member."
 When asked, be sure to select “self-assessed application.”
 This means you aren’t using a tax representative to register for you.

 2. You’re also asked to specify at least one (and up to four) of products or services you sell.
 Simply choose from the drop-down menus provided.